 For state or private loans, the borrowing limit is the total cost of education for the academic year (as defined by JHU) minus any financial aid.

 The University does not endorse or recommend any lender, nor does the University have any financial interest in any lending institution.
 Students and their families have the right to select the educational loan provider of their choice.
-Please see the Maryland’s College Loan Code of Conduct.
+If you would like to learn more about supplemental loan funding, please review ELM Select.
+Johns Hopkins provides access to this interactive tool to help students and families better understand their private loan options.
+Additionally, please see the Maryland College Loan Code of Conduct.